Homes destroyed as twin cyclones slam into northern Australia

 Marcia's forecast trajectory indicated the impact on coal mining was expected to be less severe than in 2011, when Queensland missed its annual coal export target by 40 million tonnes after storms dumped unprecedented amounts of rain into pits.

-Data supplied by the Bureau of Meteorology showed Marcia moving inland rather than directly impacting the Gladstone industrial hub, where Rio Tinto (RIO.AX) (RIO.L) operates Australia's largest aluminum smelter.
+Data supplied by the Bureau of Meteorology showed Marcia moving inland rather than directly impacting the Gladstone industrial hub, where Rio Tinto (RIO.AX) (RIO.L) operates Australia's largest aluminium smelter.

-Emergency service officials in the neighboring Northern Territory were beginning to assess the damage caused by Cyclone Lam that made landfall in the remote region east of Darwin.
+Emergency service officials in the neighbouring Northern Territory were beginning to assess the damage caused by Cyclone Lam that made landfall in the remote region east of Darwin.

 The category 4 storm hit near the settlement of Ramingining, where residents were beginning to emerge to inspect the damage.
 Communications had been cut with tiny Elcho Island, which was believed to have experienced widespread damage, police said.